-Proposals for development on Primarily Open Space land that contribute to the nature and purpose of the open space may be deemed acceptable by the Council.
+Proposals for development on Primarily Open Space land that contribute to both the Green Infrastructure Network in the Borough and the nature and purpose of the open space may be deemed acceptable by the Council.

 All Primarily Open Space is a valuable part of the Green Infrastructure Network of the Borough and fulfils a number of functions including protecting the environment, meeting recreational needs, providing wildlife habits and maintaining an attractive townscape.
 This policy applies to Primarily Open Space as identified on the Policies Map and in the Open Space Needs Assessment and new areas of open space created by developments during the Plan period.
-The Open Space Needs Assessment identifies the different types of Primarily Open Space in the Borough.
+The Open Space Needs Assessment defines and identifies the different types of Primarily Open Space in the Borough.